ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 14 : Check the type of null and log it
 # Question Number 15 : Create a variable with a number as a string (e.g ,"25") and log it's type
 # Question Number 16 : Use typeof() to check the type of a bollean variable
+# Question Number 17 : Create three Variables of types string number and boolean and log their values